hasanabbas21/readme-cs521-project/README.md

         search.
 Invokes methods to save the results to excel.

         :param num_of_times: home many times to perform search
-        :param frequency_in_ms: how much time between subsequent searches in milliseconds
+        :param frequency_in_seconds: how much time between subsequent searches in milliseconds
         :param dict_of_routes: routes to perform searches on.
         :return: none

         SAMPLE RUN:

        1. Run the flight search and save results to the spreadsheet
-        2. Perform a flight search with user driven parameters -->  1
+       2. Perform a flight search with user driven parameters
+       3. Exit
+       -->
-        Enter # of iterations and frequency in milliseconds separated by comma :1,15 city name:  munich
+        Enter # of iterations and frequency in seconds separated by comma :1,15 city name:  munich
         city name:  zurich
         city name:  amsterdam